In case you were wondering…here are the answers to some frequently asked questions about my Tri Cities wedding photography:

 Where are you located?

-My husband and I split our time between Rogersville, TN and Raleigh, NC but I will happily travel anywhere!
+My husband and I live in Rogersville, TN near the Tri Cities area of beautiful East Tennessee, but I will happily travel anywhere!

 How long have you been a photographer?